Etinosa and lady trade words over vow not to have more kids after dad's death

 Actress Etinosa Slams Lady Who Dragged Her for Saying She Doesn’t Want More Kids After Dad’s Death

-- Popular Nollwood actress, Etinosa and her family are in mourning following the tragic death of her father
+- Popular Nollywood actress, Etinosa, and her family are in mourning following the tragic death of her father

 - The actress took to her Instagram page to share the sad news and on her story channel, questioned the essence of life